 Like a musical game of "who wore it best" we delve into the never ending debate around who played it better.
 Cohen or Cale?
 Prince or Sinead?
 Björk or Betty?
 We know where our votes are cast.

-As we find ourselves over a decade into the 21st Century it is only natural people would begin to argue that all the best songs have been written already.
-Not that we’d necessarily agree with that of course but the likelihood of a cover version springing up does seem to have increased.
+As we find ourselves two decades into the 21st Century, it's only natural people would begin to argue that all the best songs have been written already.
+Not that we’d necessarily agree with that - but the likelihood of a cover version springing up does seem to have increased.

 There is of course an art to a good cover song but we’re not just talking about good cover songs here, we’re talking about covers that somehow embody the idea of the song more than the original, allowing it to be the song it should have been all along.